-The EB-5 investor visa program is becoming more popular since Rule 506 (c) became law allowing issuers to advertise their offerings to foreign investors seeking U.S. residency.
+The EB-5 investor visa program has become increasingly popular since Rule 506 (c) became law, allowing issuers to advertise their offerings to foreign investors seeking U.S. residency.
 As with any investment proper due diligence is crucial.
-The Securities and Exchange Commission’s (“SEC”) Office of Investor Education and Advocacy and U.S. Citizenship and Immigration Services (“USCIS”) haveissued recent warnings to foreign investors regarding the fraudulent use of the EB-5 program.
+The Securities and Exchange Commission’s (“SEC”) Office of Investor Education and Advocacy and U.S. Citizenship and Immigration Services (“USCIS”) have issued recent warnings to foreign investors regarding the fraudulent use of the EB-5 program.

 The EB-5 program provides certain foreign investors who can demonstrate that their investments are creating jobs in the United States, with a potential avenue to lawful permanent residency.

 Business owners apply to USCIS to be designated as “regional centers” for the EB-5 program.
 These regional centers offer investment opportunities in “new commercial enterprises” that may involve securities offerings.